 Take a 1-min quiz to get a personalized workout plan Male Female

-Swim Workouts For Beginners And Intermediate Level Swimmers
+Swim Workouts for Beginners and Intermediate-Level Swimmers

-What Is A Good Swim Workout?
+What Is a Good Swim Workout?

-Swimming is a non-contact, light cardio exercise that can be done by almost anyone from teen to elderly.
-It has a wide variety of benefits to your heart, lungs and increases your heartbeat and breathing rate.
-Since it doesn’t come naturally to most, you will likely need lessons at first to learn the basics – floating, breathing, kicking, stroking and co-ordination of your body movements.
+Swimming is a non-contact, light-cardio exercise that can be done by almost anyone from teens to the elderly.
+It has a wide variety of benefits to your heart and lungs, including increasing your heartbeat and breathing rate.

-Length Of The Workout
+Length of the Workout

-If your goal is to get used to the water or improve your technique, begin with a time goal like 20 minutes.
-You can track your distance over the time you swim to keep a record but your primary focus as you begin shouldn’t be distance.
-If your goal is to be able to swim for longer distances, start with a manageable distance then increase your mileage as you advance.
+If your goal is to get used to the water or improve your technique, start with a time goal such as 20 minutes.
+You can track your distance over the time you swim to keep a record, but your primary focus when you start shouldn’t be distance.

 Intensity

-Time Available For Training
+Time Available for Training

-Best Swim Workouts For Beginners
+Best Swim Workouts for Beginners

 Workout 1: Basic Workout